ONBugBuster28/testing-playbook/README.md

 # testing-playbook
 # Manual Testing Project

-Welcome to the Manual Testing Project repository!
+Welcome to the #testing-playbook repository!
 This repository is designed to help you manage manual testing for your software projects effectively.

 ## Usage